-With the handle removed you can use pliers to unscrew the assembly nut on the Mixet cartridge.
+- With the handle removed, use pliers to remove the mounting nut on the Mixet cartridge.
 Turn the nut counterclockwise until it comes all the way off.
-The cartridge will remain inside of the valve body after the nut is off.
+The cartridge will remain inside of the valve body after the nut has been removed.

 05 of 07

-There is usually a red mark on the cartridge letting you know what side is up.
-If your temperature knob was in the down position put the cartridge in with the red mark facing up.
-However, if your temperature knob was in the up position the red mark down should face down.
+- Align the cartridge for the proper insertion.
+There is usually a red mark on the cartridge indicating which side is up.
+If your temperature knob was in the down position, put the cartridge in with the red mark facing up.
+However, if your temperature knob was in the up position, the red mark down should face down.

 06 of 07